Programs and Resources to Connect People with Birds

 Four Junior Duck Stamp Program curriculum guides offer lesson plans focusing on scientific principles, our changing natural world, and fun.
 Two of the guides are designed specifically for home school and non-formal education settings, and one is for student use.
 Contact your state Junior Duck Stamp coordinator to learn how to participate.

-The U.S. Fish and Wildlife Service annually partners with Environment for the Americas as a sponsor of International Migratory Bird Day, which celebrates and brings attention to one of the most important and spectacular events in the Americas - bird migration.
+The U.S. Fish and Wildlife Service annually partners with Environment for the Americas as a sponsor of World Migratory Bird Day, which celebrates and brings attention to one of the most important and spectacular events in the Americas - bird migration.
 IMBD is celebrated in Canada, the United States, Mexico, Central and South America, and the Caribbean at protected areas, refuges, parks, museums, schools, zoos, and more.
 More than 600 events and programs hosted annually introduce the public to migratory birds and ways to conserve them.

 Another education program, the Shorebird Sister Schools Program, is a science-based environmental education program designed to engage participants in learning about shorebirds and their conservation.
 Shorebird Sister Schools connects schools along the Pacific Flyway from Alaska to Latin America, where many birds spend the winter.